alanaEvey7/julie_website/README.md

 # julie_website
-Website for aunt personal buissness to be deployed on heroku
+Website for spokane buissness owner.
+Will be used to manage inventory and flow of orders.